Gov must confirm what health projects they have paused

 Government must establish Digital Safety Commissioner.

-Labour Party Justice and Children and Youth Affairs spokesperson, Seán Sherlock TD has urged the Government to reconsider its decision not to appoint a Digital Safety Commissioner.
-Following the publication of yesterday’s Progress Report from the Advisory Council for Online Saftey, Deputy Sherlock has repeated his call for the creation of a Digitial Safety Commissioner….
+Press Archives – Page 89 of 174 – The Labour Party Labour Party Justice and Children and Youth Affairs spokesperson, Seán Sherlock TD has urged the Government to reconsider its decision not to appoint a Digital Safety Commissioner.
+Following the publication of yesterday’s Progress Report from the Advisory Council for Online Saftey, Deputy Sherlock has…

 Read more »